michalludynia/notificator/README.md

 ## Future plans
 Those are the things that I would do, if I would have more time and less assumptions to make:
-* Use https://getunleash.io for handling feature flags instead of in memory implementation.
+* Use https://getunleash.io for handling feature flags instead of environmental implementation.
 * Use asynchronous  message queue like RabbitMQ, Amazon SQS to introduce concurrency into sending and make app more failure resistant.
 * Use Kibana, Grafana or some similar tool to handle logs and prepare availability dashboards.
 * Use database, external service to fetch messages or accept content directly from outside contexts without fetching them from notificator app itself.